LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/studios/food-finder/README.md

 Write a request that determines how many calories are in five portions this item.

-* Write a request that looks up the ingredients for Taco Nacho Salad.
+**Question 3**: Write a request that looks up the ingredients for Taco Nacho Salad.
 Try this request in two ways: one that uses JSON for the results and one that uses XML.
 Compare the two result sets and take note of the similarities and differences between them.
+Your answer to this question should include 2 requests: one for JSON, and one for XML.

+###How to Submit

 Once you are finished, put your requests into a text file called **requests.txt** and upload that file to Vocareum.
-You should have four requests total.
+You should have the answers to the 3 questions.